yfblock/develop_doc/note.md

 ```

 how to push to remote after patch?
-push to https need authorization.
+push to https need authorization manually.
+The better solution is push to ssh

 <!-- div:title-panel -->